MicroEJ/Kernel-GREEN/README.md

 This approach allows for building the Kernel against a VEE Port which sources are fetched locally. _Kernel GREEN_ is indeed not bound to a specific VEE Port and can be built against any other VEE Port as long as the [VEE Port requirements](#vee-port) are met.

-As for the reference VEE Port for `STMicroelectronics STM32F7508-DK Discovery Kit` sources may be retrieved by cloning the [VEE Port repository available on GitHub](https://github.com/MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK).
+Sources for the reference VEE Ports are [available on GitHub](#reference-vee-ports).

 In order to specify the VEE Port source directory, please refer to the instructions described in the [`module.ivy`](./module.ivy) file.